maciejbaba/sudoku-solver/readme.md

 To run it locally, clone the repository and open the index.html file in your browser.

-## One commit
+## Not a lot of commits

-This project has one commit because I didn't plan to make it public.
+This project has not a lot of commits because I didn't plan to make it public.
 I just wanted to solve a sudoku puzzle and I thought it would be fun to write a program to do it for me.
-I didn't even use git for this project, I just uploaded it to github to host it.
+I didn't even use git for this project, I just uploaded it to github to host it and later did some changes that solved issues.